sarthakagrawal927/dev_learning/databases/cmu/lec-05.md

 Locks:
 - Protects database's logical contents from other transactions
-- Help for trnasaction duration.
+- Help for transaction duration.
 To be able to rollback.

 Latches: (Mutex/Semaphores of OS)
 - Protects critical sections of DBMS's internal data structure from other threads.